AllenInstitute/stpt_registration/README.md

 # Build Instructions

-* Download each dependancy and build according to the instructions for each package
+* Download each dependency and build according to the instructions for each package
 * Update the following files with the location of each dependency
   - [lims2_modules/lib/ITKJP2Lib/build/configure.sh](lims2_modules/lib/ITKJP2Lib/build/configure.sh)
   - [lims2_modules/common/register/build/configure.sh](lims2_modules/common/register/build/configure.sh)